As an entrepreneur, you face many challenges. But, none are as big as finding money to start your new business.

 4. Small Business Administration (SBA)

 The U.S. government has a vested interest in the continued growth and success of the small business sector.
-As a result, the Small Business Administration offers many different loan types to help entrepreneurs get started.
+As a result, the SBA offers many different small business loan types to help entrepreneurs get started.
 Explore the different SBA loan options here.

-If your business is a non-profit or educational institution, you might also want to explore SBA grants.
+If your business is a non-profit or educational institution, you might also want to explore small business grants.

 Reserved largely for non-profit organizations, microloans are granted by institutions to individuals who would not normally qualify for a traditional bank loan.
 Instead of gifting a donation to the non-profit organization, microloan organizations allow individuals to invest in economic opportunities.